0ceal0t/Dalamud-VFXEditor/README.md

 - [ ] Option to not load 3D model
 - [ ] Merge A8 into Lumina
 - [ ] Figure out splines (kinda done, need to add handle)
-- [ ] Only render model on tab open
 - [ ] Add pre and post behavior to curve editor
 - [ ] Add VFX to weapons without it (see [here](https://docs.google.com/document/d/1M04dbdV1qUt0EzRalvwbB1oI3aPT6t8KEf9KgQfGn6E/edit#heading=h.s58fuxqb2bff).
 Would require modifiying VFX id in imc file, and also doing a raw file copy?)
 - [ ] Test with Penumbra